Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Evolution

-• It does NOT evolve into any other Pokémon
+• It does not evolve into any other Pokémon

 Buddy Distance